Sue9104/web-manual/interface/translator-translation-management.md

 ## History

-All the operations by you are listed here, including first translation and re-translation.
+All the operations made by you are listed here, including first translation and re-translation.

 > Description of status please see [status](../glossary.md#status)